JoeCars/Nerman.js/docs/indexer.md

 - **endBlock**: `number`.
 Newest block to return.
 Infinity by default.
 - **previousOwner**: `string`.
 Previous owner address to return.
 All by default.
 - **newOwner**: `string`.
 New owner address to return.
 All by default.
-- **including**: `string`.
-An included address to return, either the previousOwner or the newOwner.
+- **involving**: `string`.
+An involved address to return, either the previousOwner or the newOwner.
 All by default.

 ### `PausedQuery`